Live Blogging Election Day 2024

 First published on Quora.

 This is the system currently used in Maine and Nebraska.
-In Maine and Nebraska, the statewide winner gets the two electoral votes (EVs) that correspond to the senators.
+In Maine and Nebraska, the statewide winner gets the two electoral votes (EVs) corresponding to the senators.
 Then the remaining votes are determined by the winner of each congressional district.

 The Electoral College already has a “small state bias” that skews for the time being in favor of the Republicans since the smaller states tend to be more Republican than the country as a whole.
 I haven’t checked the numbers, but California has the same population as something like the smallest 20 states combined.
 That’s two EVs for the statewide win in California compared to forty for the statewide wins in these other states.
 It’s this bias that is responsible for the two “electoral inversions” we had in 2000 and 2016.
 That is to say, the two elections where the winner of the Electoral College did not match the winner of the popular vote.